suobset/skushagra/docs/tech-config.md

 * [MATLAB](https://www.mathworks.com/products/matlab.html): The only Engineering-oriented language I have used, check out my iCons 3 project: [The Cost of Control](https://skushagra.com/docs/research/iCons#icons-3-the-cost-of-control).
 * [JetBrains](https://www.jetbrains.com/): Rare, but super complex projects have really benefitted from the strong debugger, language-oriented IDEs, and refactoring capabilities.
 Is a memory hog though, so would recommend a high-spec computer.
 This includes Android Studio.
 * [Helix Editor](https://helix-editor.com/): A post-modern modal text editor.
 Really stupidly good at what it does, the only times I do not use it is when I need a Neovim plugin.
-* [VSCode](https://code.visualstudio.com/): Good extension market, has a vim plugin.
-I don't like the web app nature, Microsoft telemetry and AI stuff, and padded mobile-UI buttons.
-I come back to this only for codespaces and tunnels.

 ## Photo/Video/Graphic Editing